ElementAI/haven_old/README.md

     - Users can view the status of their launched experiments and their logs.

+- Easy to reproduce results:
+    - Haven keeps a copy of the code for each running experiment

+    - Haven keeps a copy of the logs and the control flow for each experiment

 - Backend agnostic:
     - Haven can be used in conjunction with any job scheduler to launch experiments such as slurm and the orkestrator